 swords,

 And the gloom and the glitter of

 battle as we eagerly rushed

 through their hordes:

 We dashed through the ford, horse

-and foot - on their rear like a
+and fool - on their rear like a

-whirlivind we tore,
+whirlwind we tore,

 Till their horse galloped down on

 their footmen, and we at their

 backs striking sore.

-A new book, The Joyce Brothers of Glenosheen, by Mainchin Seoighe, will be launched on the first evening of will be launched on the first evening of the school; and after that there will be a lecture by Gerard Lee, S.C., on "Robert Dwyer Joyce, a Poet of the Legends of Ireland."
-This lecture will not commence until after the conclu-sion of the Novena devotions in the
+A new book, The Joyce Brothers of Glenosheen, by Mainchin Seoighe, will be launched on the first evening of will be faunched on the first evening of the school; and after that there will be a lecture by Gerard Lee, S.C., on "Robert Dwyer Joyce, a Poet of the Legends of Ireland."
+This lecture will not commence until after the conclu-sion of the Novena devotions in the parish church, so that local people will have an opportunity of hearing it.

 There is an interesting programme on Saturday.
 At 10.30 a.m. there will be a lecture by Liam O Dochartaigh, M.A., Thomond College of Education, Limerick, on "Some Gleanings of Irish Folklore."
+The lecture will sevelore the relationship between of Irish Folklore."
 The lecture will explore the relationship between traditional custom and belief, and the antiquities of the Irish countryside, and will be illustrated by recordings made in County Limerick.

-A botanical/archaeological/historical outing to the Galtee mountain area at 2 o'clock that afternoon, should prove most interesting, as should the lecture at 8.30 that evening, by Máire
+A botanical/archaeological/historical outing to the Galtee mountain area of a circlesk that afternoon, should at 2 o'clock that afternoon, should prove most interesting, as should the lecture at 8.30 that evening, by Maire